 Statute of Limitation period

-Please note the information provided in this article is of general knowledge only and is not to be construed or intended as substitute for professional legal advice.
+Please note the information provided in this article is of general interest only and is not to be construed or intended as substitute for professional legal advice.
+This article may be posted freely in websites or other social media so long as the author is duly credited.
+Plagiarizing, whether in whole or in part, this article without crediting the author may result in criminal prosecution.